What’s the Difference Between a Counselor, Therapist, Psychologist & Psychiatrist?

 Q: Is a counselor the same as a therapist?

 In everyday conversation — and at Anxiety & Depression Clinic of Columbia — the terms counselor and therapist are used interchangeably.
-All of our counselors are Master’s level licensed therapists and provide evidence-based talk therapy to support emotional and behavioral well-being.
+All of our counselors are Master’s level licensed therapists or PhD level psychologists and provide evidence-based talk therapy to support emotional and behavioral well-being.

-Q: What is the difference between a psychiatrist and a psychiatric physician assistant?
+Q: What is the difference between a Psychiatrist (MD or DO) and a Psychiatric Physician Assistant (PA)?

 In short, both psychiatrists and psychiatric physician assistants help diagnose and treat mental health conditions and can prescribe medication.